-For additional discussion of the functionality provided, see the section entitled Options...|Integer Solver, and Usage Guidelines for K-Best Solutions, which refers to the dialog box that calls this procedure.
+For additional discussion of the functionality provided, see the section entitled Options...
+Integer Solver, and Usage Guidelines for K-Best Solutions, which refers to the dialog box that calls this procedure.

-This routine is used to build WBKBEST ranges, which are areas of the worksheet that What's Best! will see the trade-off cells while solving.
-If you wish to delete a WBKBEST range name using VBA instead of the Delete button on the K-Best Trade-off Cells dialog box, you can use: ActiveWorkbook.Names("WBKBESTmyRangeName").Delete.
-This statement removes the WBKBEST range name.
+This routine is used to build WBIKB\REP function with ranges, which are areas of the worksheet that What's Best! will see the trade-off cells while solving.
+This function will need to be used in conjunction with the option KBest defined via the wbSetIntegerOptions.

-Syntax: WBBEST(KBestName, [Refers to])
+Syntax: wbIntegerSolverKBestReport(ArgList, Refers\to, [NoErrDialog])